-- 2.SS.4.2.1 Explain important customs, symbols, and celebrations that represent the development of American beliefs and principles.
-(404.01c) - 2.SS.4.2.2 State the meaning of the Pledge of Allegiance.
-(405.01c)
+- 2.SS.4.2.1 Explain important customs, symbols, and celebrations that represent the development of American beliefs and principles. - 2.SS.4.2.2 Examine the meaning of key words in the Pledge of Allegiance.

 Goal 4.3: Build an understanding that all people in the United States have rights and assume responsibilities.